-Ceramics are a natural product.
+Ceramics are a natural material.
 A union of earth and fire, created by the human mind, they partner, protect and enhance the natural, essential elements that surround them.
+The ethic of aesthethics.

 Our vision of everyday objects includes a more natural dimension.
 Our aim is to develop life-enhancing technological innovation, in order to guarantee a people-friendly future.
 Man’s artistic genius at the service of nature’s beauty.
 Artistic genius at the service of man.